MasterZydra/EmailFilterClient/README.md

     "ads@marketing.com",
     "@spam.domain",
     "unwanted.org"
+  ],

+  "newletter": [
+    "newsletter@example.com"
   ]
 }
 ```

-- `from`: A list of email addresses or domains that should be filtered.
+- `from`: A list of email addresses or domains that should be moved to the trash.
+- `newletter`: A list of email addresses or domains that should be moved to the newsletter folder.

 ## Web frontend
 The program also starts a webserver.